Gulf Cartel

 The Gulf Cartel (Cártel del Golfo /es/, or Golfos) is a criminal syndicate, drug trafficking organization, and U.S.-designated terrorist organization, which is perhaps one of the oldest organized crime groups in Mexico.
 It is currently based in Matamoros, Tamaulipas, directly across the U.S. border from Brownsville, Texas.

 Their network is international, and is believed to have dealings with crime groups in Europe, West Africa, Asia, Central America, South America, and the United States.
-Besides drug trafficking, the Gulf Cartel operates through protection rackets, assassinations, extortions, kidnappings, and other criminal activities.
+Besides drug trafficking, the Gulf Cartel operates through protection rackets, assassinations, kidnappings, and other criminal activities.
 The members of the Gulf Cartel are known for intimidating the population and for being particularly violent.

-Although its founder Juan Nepomuceno Guerra smuggled alcohol in large quantities to the United States during the Prohibition era, and heroin for over 40 years, it was not until the 1980s that the cartel was shifted to trafficking cocaine, methamphetamine and marijuana under the command of Juan Nepomuceno Guerra and Juan García Ábrego.
+Although its founder Juan Nepomuceno Guerra smuggled alcohol in large quantities to the United States during the Prohibition era as well as heroin, it was not until the 1980s that the cartel shifted to trafficking cocaine, methamphetamine and marijuana under the command of Nepomuceno Guerra and Juan García Ábrego.